 - Continuous Delivery / Deployment Automation Server (Octopus Deploy)

-I work with some of Octopus Deploy's largest customers to help them be successful in their continuous delivery efforts.
-I'm also active in the broader Octopus community answering questions in Slack, recording videos for our Ask Octopus series, and visiting conferences and user groups to speak about CI/CD and Octopus Deploy.
+Ryan works with some of Octopus Deploy's largest customers to help them be successful in their continuous delivery efforts.
+He is also active in the broader Octopus community answering questions in Slack, recording videos for the Ask Octopus series, and visiting conferences and user groups to speak about CI/CD and Octopus Deploy.

-Before joining the Customer Success team at Octopus, I was a developer and happy Octopus Deploy user.
-I've always taken an interest in improving processes and automating tasks where possible.
-This naturally led me to CI/CD and a several phase project to improve my team's build and deploy pipeline.
-By the end, we had a fully automated build and deploy process that integrated with our other tools through APIs.
-We even had recurring scheduled deployments to keep our test and demo environments up to date.
+Before joining the Customer Success team at Octopus, Ryan was a developer and happy Octopus Deploy user.
+He's always taken an interest in improving processes and automating tasks where possible.
+This naturally led him to CI/CD and a several phase project to improve his team's build and deploy pipeline.
+By the end, his team had a fully automated build and deploy process that integrated with our other tools through APIs.
+They even had recurring scheduled deployments to keep our test and demo environments up to date.

-Outside of developing and advocating, I perform comedy around Dallas, belong to two needy cats, and like to travel to new places and sample their vegan food.
+Outside of developing and advocating, Ryan performs comedy around Dallas, belongs to two needy cats, and likes to travel to new places and sampling their vegan food.